 This handy cookbook tackles feeding the whole family, making sure everyone will feel full and satisfied.
 Recipes range from just 20 minutes of cooking time for when you've just endured a long workday to a bit more time and effort when you're up to the task and want to whip up something more indulgent.

 Chef Alice Hart's approach to plant-based cooking is all about dynamic, contrasting culinary surprises.
-Her mouthwatering recipes include toasted marzipan ice cream and brown rice bibimbap bowls with smoky peppers, and are organised by user-friendly categories like grazing, quick, thrifty, and gatherings.
+Her mouthwatering recipes include toasted marzipan ice cream and brown rice bibimbap bowls with smoky peppers and are organized by user-friendly categories like grazing, quick, thrifty, and gatherings.

 For a cookbook as beautiful as the dishes inside, this stunning number from the author of the blog of the same name is a gorgeous addition to your collection.

 This cookbook from the author of the beloved food blog Minimalist Baker is brimming with 101 entirely plant-based, mostly gluten-free recipes.
-Many of the recipes require just 10 ingredients to prepare, but all serve up delicious, nourishing flavour.
+Many of the recipes require just 10 ingredients to prepare, but all serve up the delicious, nourishing flavor.

-Named after the art of Japanese vegetarian cuisine that originated in Japanese zen temples, this cookbook by chef Danny Chu of Enso Kitchen offers up satisfying meat-, egg- and dairy-free meals that follow the shojin ryori tradition.
+This next suggestion was named after the art of Japanese vegetarian cuisine that originated in Japanese zen temples, this cookbook by chef Danny Chu of Enso Kitchen offers up satisfying meat-, egg- and dairy-free meals that follow the shojin ryori tradition.
+You probably won't find this popular book anywhere but you can access it as an app.